Convergence of percolation on uniform quadrangulations with boundary to SLE$_{6}$ on $\sqrt{8/3}$-Liouville quantum gravity: Boundary length processes

 It is clear from~\eqref{eqn-peel-inc-mean},~\eqref{eqn-peel-inc-tail}, and the heavy-tailed central limit theorem (see, e.g.,~\cite{js-limit-thm}) that the processes $L^{\infty,n}$ and $R^{\infty,n}$ each converge in law separately in the local Skorokhod topology to a totally asymmetric $3/2$-stable process with no positive jumps, scaled as in~\eqref{eqn-levy-process-scaling}.
 We need to check that they converge jointly.

-By the Prokhorov theorem, for any sequence of positive integers tending to~$\infty$, there exists a subsequence~$\mcl N$ along which $Z^{\infty,n} \rta Z^\infty$ in law as $\mcl N\ni n \rta\infty$ with respect to the local Skorokhod topology on each coordinate, where here $Z^\infty = (L^\infty,R^\infty)$ is a coupling of two independent totally asymmetric $3/2$-stable processes with no positive jumps.
+By the Prokhorov theorem, for any sequence of positive integers tending to~$\infty$, there exists a subsequence~$\mcl N$ along which $Z^{\infty,n} \rta Z^\infty$ in law as $\mcl N\ni n \rta\infty$ with respect to the local Skorokhod topology on each coordinate, where here $Z^\infty = (L^\infty,R^\infty)$ is a coupling of two totally asymmetric $3/2$-stable processes with no positive jumps.
 We must show that $L^\infty$ and $R^\infty$ are independent (which in particular implies that the joint law of the limit does not depend on the choice of $\mcl N$).
-For this purpose is suffices to show that $L^\infty$ and $R^\infty$ a.s.\ do not have any simultaneous jumps: this follows since $L^\infty$ and $R^\infty$ are a.s.\ determined by their jumps, the jumps of each of $L^\infty$ and $R^\infty$ arrive according to a Poisson point process, and two Poisson point processes are independent if and only if their jump times are independent~\cite[Proposition~1, Section~0]{bertoin-book}.
+We claim that to prove this, it suffices to show that $L^\infty$ and $R^\infty$ a.s.\ do not have any simultaneous jumps.
+Indeed, $(L^\infty , R^\infty)$ is a L\'evy process taking values in $\BB R^2$, so the jumps of $L^\infty$ and $R^\infty$ arrive according to two Poisson point processes which are adapted w.r.t.\ a common filtration (namely, the one generated by $(L^\infty, R^\infty)$).
+If $L^\infty$ and $R^\infty$ have no simultaneous jumps, then these two Poisson point processes have no simultaneous jumps, so are independent~\cite[Proposition~1, Section~0]{bertoin-book}.
+Since $L^\infty$ and $R^\infty$ are each determined by their jumps, it then follows that $L^\infty$ and $R^\infty$ are independent.

 Fix $\ep > 0$ and $T> 0$.
 For $n\in\BB N$, $\delta > 0$, and $i \in [1, \lceil T/\delta \rceil]_{\BB Z}$ let $E_\delta^n(i)$ be the event that there exist times $t_L , t_R \in [(i-1)\delta ,i \delta]$ such that both $L^{\infty,n}_{t_L} - \lim_{t\rta t_L^-} L^{\infty,n}_t \leq -\ep$ and $R^{\infty,n}_{t_R} - \lim_{t\rta t_R^-} R^{\infty,n}_t \leq -\ep$.
 By Lemma~\ref{lem-simultaneous-jump} (applied with $k \asymp \ep n^{1/2}$ and $m = \delta n^{3/4}$) and stationarity of the law of $Z$, $\BB P[E_\delta^n(i)] \preceq \ep^{-3/2} \delta^2$, with universal implicit constant.
 By a union bound, $\BB P\left[ \bigcup_{i=1}^{\lceil T/\delta \rceil} E_\delta^n(i) \right] \preceq T \ep^{-3/2} \delta$, with universal implicit constant.